 Section 63 Requirements by SARS

-(1) All activities of the Congregation, or substantially the whole thereof shall be carried out for the benefit of persons within the Republic of South Africa.
+(1) All activities of the congregation, or substantially the whole thereof shall be carried out for the benefit of persons within the Republic of South Africa.

-(2) At least three of the persons referred to in section 59(1) and (2) shall accept fiduciary responsibility for the Congregation.
-They shall not be connected persons in relation to each other, and no single person directly or indirectly shall control the decision making powers of the Congregation.
+(2) At least three of the persons referred to in Section 59(1) and (2) shall accept fiduciary responsibility for the congregation.
+They shall not be connected persons in relation to each other, and no single person directly or indirectly shall control the decision-making powers of the congregation.

-(3) The funds of the Congregation shall be used solely for the objects for which they were established, or they shall be invested with a financial institution as defined in section 1 of the Financial Services Board Act, 1990 (Act No. 97 of 1990) or in securities listed on a stock exchange as defined in the Stock Exchanges Control Act, 1985 (Act No. 1 of 1985).
+(3) The funds of the congregation shall be used solely for the objects for which they were established, or they shall be invested with a financial institution as defined in Section 1 of the Financial Services Board Act, 1990 (Act No. 97 of 1990) or in securities listed on a stock exchange as defined in the Stock Exchanges Control Act, 1985 (Act No. 1 of 1985).

-(4) The Congregation shall not carry on any business undertaking or trading activity unless specifically permitted in terms of section 30(3)(b)(iv) of the Income Tax Act 1962 (Act No. 58 of 1962).
+(4) The congregation shall not carry on any business undertaking or trading activity unless specifically permitted in terms of Section 30(3)(b)(iv) of the Income Tax Act 1962 (Act No. 58 of 1962).

 (5) A copy of all amendments to the Congregational Code shall be submitted to the Commissioner for South African Revenue Services.

-(6) Each Congregation shall submit the required annual returns of income tax together with the relevant supporting documents.
+(6) Each congregation shall submit the required annual returns of income tax together with the relevant supporting documents.

 (7) No remuneration shall be paid to any employee, office bearer, member or other person which is excessive, having regard to what is generally considered reasonable in the sector and in relation to the services rendered and has not and shall not economically benefit any person in a manner which is not consistent with the objects of the Church or its congregations.

-(8) All donations made to the Congregation shall be irrevocable.
+(8) All donations made to the congregation shall be irrevocable.
 They may not be subject to any conditions which could enable the donor to derive a direct or indirect benefit from the application of such donation.

-(9) In the event of the dissolution of a Congregation any assets remaining after the dissolution shall be transferred to the ELCSA (N-T) being an organisation with similar objects as this Congregation.
+(9) In the event of the dissolution of a congregation any assets remaining after the dissolution shall be transferred to the ELCSA (N-T) being an organisation with similar objects as this congregation.

 CHAPTER ELEVEN